broken-helix/card-game/README.md

 ![PEP8 Validation](/docs/PEP8-validation.jpg)
 ​
 * Functionality - The game has been played multiple times, in the Heroku deployment and within the GitPod terminal, to ensure that all options are covered.
-This involved manully attributing cards to player and computer, for instance to check that a starting hand of two Aces did not result in a score of 22, which would make either player bust before they had begun the game.
+This involved manually attributing cards to player and computer, for instance to check that a starting hand of two Aces did not result in a score of 22, which would make either player bust before they had begun the game.
 At points, the code was slimmed down and hand values were manually attributed in Python Tutor, to check the flow of the code and fix issues with return statements not returning the correct score for comparing results.
-Options have been checked to enure that incorrect values are handled correctly and do not result in errors which prevent the continuation of the game.
+Options have been checked to ensure that incorrect values are handled correctly and do not result in errors which prevent the continuation of the game.
 Examples of these error handling features have been included throughout this file.

 ![Testing Image](/docs/ace-testing.jpg)
 ***